What do you need help with?

 What is VIG?▾

-The fee-utility token is called VIG.
-It’s utility is to provide access to the system, to be used as a fee token, and to be used as a final reserve.
+The fee-utility token of the Vigor Protocol is called VIG.
+Its utility is to provide access to the system, to be used as a fee token, and to be used as a final reserve and it can be staked to participate in the Vigor Protocol open community and decentralized Governance.

 What triggers a bailout?▾